 where m is the number of columns in the row.

-We are to carry out the global sway imperfection of the beam loaded as shown below.
+Let us carry out the global sway imperfection of the frame loaded as shown below.

 Since HEd < 0.15 VEd sway imperfection will need to be considered.